Project ideas from Hacker News discussions.

 🚀 Project Ideas

-Summary- Turns any x86 box with one Ethernet port into a full‑featured router using VLAN tagging on a single physical interface.
+Summary- Turn any cheap x86 box (e.g., Intel N100, old laptop) into a full‑featured router using a single NIC and VLAN trunking “router‑on‑a‑stick”.

 Details